hansroland/reflex-dom-inbits/tutorial.md

 * If you use the debugger or inspector of your web browser, you will see, that the function *radioGroup* does not pack the radio buttons into a HTML list.
 It packs them into a HTML table.
 * The type annotation in the line ```rbs :: HtmlWidget t (Maybe Selection) <- radioGroup ... ``` is not necessary.
 I added it, so you can immediately see the type.
-* Again we use applicative syntax to transform the *rbs* value to a dynamic text.
+* Again we use applicative syntax and a pure Haskell function to transform the *rbs* value to a dynamic text.
 * Again translating the Selection to our result string (the *business logic*) is done with a simple pure function!
 * Radio buttons from the contrib library are userfriendly: To check, you can either click on the small circle or on the label.

 ## DropDowns

-DropDown allow you to select items from a predefined list.
+A DropDown allows you to select items from a predefined list.
 Normally you only see the selected item.
 When you click on the little down array, the dropdown widget presents a list of possible values and you can choose one.

+DropDowns are defined in the basic reflex-dom library.
+We don't need the *contrib* library to use them.

 DropDowns also have a configuration record that supports the *Default* instance and an element record: